 Attribute name Format Purpose Sample Identifier Medium string This is a unique identifier of the tool.
-"XML editor"

-Attribute name Format Purpose Sample Description Long string A brief description of what this tool will do and need.
+"XML editor" Description Long string A brief description of what this tool will do and need.
 "This tool will open an XML file for editing" Action Medium string What the tool is going to do. "edit" Extension Short string.
-The type of files that this tool is going to be applied to. "xml" Executable Long string Location of the binary file that is going to be called to execute the product. "gedit" Parameters Long string The list of parameters that will follow the executable.
+The type of files that this tool is going to be applied to. "xml" Executable Long string Location of the executable file that is going to be called to execute the product. "gedit" Parameters Long string The list of parameters that will follow the executable.
 No variables can be passed from the HMI. "-f \$file1"